mogita/monsts/README.md

 # Guides

+💁‍♂️ Should you meet any problem, please kindly search in [Issues](https://gitlab.com/mogita/monsts/-/issues) for any existing solutions, or create a new issue.
+Thanks.

 ## Preparations

 1. A Linux server with SSH key login enabled (other OS should work but not tested)